bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @dis-da-moe</div>

 Bevy supports custom audio sources through the [`Decodable`] trait, but the way to register to the bevy app is very boilerplatey and sparsely documented.
-In **Bevy 0.10**, a new extension trait for `App` is added and the documentation for [`Decodable`] have vastly improved.
+In **Bevy 0.10**, a new extension trait for `App` is added and the documentation for [`Decodable`] has vastly improved.

 As such, instead of doing this: